-HSL sliders in Adobe Lightroom help bring out the best in your photographic work.
-The first step is knowing what they are, what they do and where you can find them.
+HSL color sliders in Adobe Lightroom help bring out the best in your photography.
+The first step is knowing what they are, what they do, and where to find them.

-Like much post-production editing, Lightroom has it all.
+Like much post-production editing software, Lightroom has it all.
 Read on to find out how to increase or reduce the Hue, Saturation, and Luminance across your images.

 What Is Lightroom?